Save big (up to $1,875) on small business tools with our free membership, business.com+

 How do softphones work?

-Softphones deliver voice, text and video communications over the web using a cloud-based phone system service provider.
-The software works with most desktop computers, laptops, smartphones, tablets and other internet-connected devices that can support a microphone and speaker.
+Softphones deliver voice, text and video communications over the web using a cloud-based phone system from a service provider.
+The software works with most desktop computers, laptops, smartphones, tablets and other internet-connected devices that have a microphone and speaker.

 If you’re transitioning from a traditional phone service provider, you can usually port your existing business phone number to your new VoIP system.